jozhw/dlio_ecrrelation/README.md

 available are `local` and `polaris`.

 Lastly, you will need to provide an array of strings of the type of compression.
-The two compression file types currently supported are `npz` and `.jpg`.
+The two compression file types currently supported are `npz` and `jpg`.

 ### Running the Code